Aliases for KCNG4 Gene

 GeneCards Summary for KCNG4 Gene

 KCNG4 (Potassium Voltage-Gated Channel Modifier Subfamily G Member 4) is a Protein Coding gene.
-Among its related pathways are Transmission across Chemical Synapses and Potassium Channels.
+Among its related pathways are Dopamine-DARPP32 Feedback onto cAMP Pathway and Transmission across Chemical Synapses.
 GO annotations related to this gene include ion channel activity and delayed rectifier potassium channel activity.
 An important paralog of this gene is KCNB1.

 UniProtKB/Swiss-Prot for KCNG4 Gene